Netherlands Armed Forces: Royal Netherlands Navy

-The Royal Netherlands Navy (Koninklijke Marine) is a modern naval force which consists of 24 commissioned ships and an additional number of support ships of various types.
+The Royal Netherlands Navy (Koninklijke Marine) is the Netherlands Armed Forces' maritime force which consists of 24 commissioned ships and an additional number of support ships of various types.
 The Navy is commanded by the Commander of the Royal Netherlands Navy (Commandant Zeestrijdkrachten), an officer in the rank of Vice Admiral or Lieutenant General of the Marines, who reports directly to the Chief of Defence.
 In addition to being the commanding officer of the Royal Netherlands Navy, the Commandant Zeestrijdkrachten holds the position of Admiral Benelux.
 As such, the Commandant Zeestrijdkrachten is the commanding officer of the operational units of the Royal Netherlands Navy and the Belgian Naval Component.

 The surface fleet of the Navy consist of frigates, amphibious warfare ships, patrol vessels, mine-countermeasure vessels and multiple auxiliary ships.
 All major surface vessels of the Royal Netherlands Navy are constructed at the Dutch shipyard Damen Schelde Naval Shipbuilding.
 This includes the technologically advanced air-defence frigates of the De Zeven Provinciën-class.
 Thales Nederland produces various types of high-end sensors and radars for the Dutch fleet.